Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 - Share values for DRY code
 - Calculate relative values for DRY code
-- Create mixins (functions) for DRY code
+- Create mixins (like functions) for DRY code
 - Use utility functions to help your work

 The main use of SASS is to more maintainable CSS code.